PGM-17 Thor: Phase I test launches

 Thor was test launched from LC-17 at Cape Canaveral Missile Annex.
 The compressed development schedule meant that plans for the Atlas bunker had to be used to allow the completion of the facility in time, with launchpad LC-17B completed just in time for the first test flight.

 Missile 101, the first flight-ready Thor, arrived at Cape Canaveral in October 1956.
 It was erected at LC-17B and underwent several practice propellant loading/unloading exercises, a static firing test, and a month-long delay while a defective relay was replaced.
 Launch finally took place on 25 January 1957.
 The engine lost thrust almost immediately after liftoff, and the Thor fell onto the launch pad and exploded.
-A film of prelaunch preparations showed crews dragging a LOX filler hose through a sandy area, and it was that debris that had entered the LOX, causing the failure of a valve.
+A film of prelaunch preparations showed crews dragging a liquid oxygen (LOX) filler hose through a sandy area, which led to the belief that debris entering the LOX, caused the failure of a valve.

-Thor 102 was launched on 20 April.
+Thor 102 was launched on 20 April 1957.
 The booster performed normally, but the flight was terminated at 35 seconds after an erroneous console readout caused the Range Safety Officer to believe that the missile was headed inland instead of out to sea.
 The tracking console was found to be wired in reverse.
 The short flight raised confidence that Thor could fly successfully.

 The third Thor launch (Missile 103) exploded four minutes before the planned launch after a defective valve allowed LOX tank pressure to build up to unsafe levels.
 The responsible technicians had also failed to pay attention to the tank pressure gauges.
 LC-17B consequently had to be repaired for the second time in four months.

 Missile 104, launched 22 August from the newly opened LC-17A, broke up at T+92 seconds due to a drop in signal strength from the programmer, causing the engine to gimbal hard right.
 The guidance system tried to compensate, but the resulting structural loads exceeded the strength of the missile tankage.

-Thor 105 (20 September) completed the first successful flight, which occurred 21 months after the start of the program.
+Thor 105, on 20 September 1957, completed the first successful flight, which occurred 21 months after the start of the program.
 No telemetry equipment was included on this missile, with the resulting mass savings allowing a total range of 1500 mi.

 Missile 107 (3 October) fell back onto LC-17A and exploded at launch when a gas generator valve failed to open.

 Missile 108 (11 October) exploded around T+140 seconds without prior warning.
 Engineers were initially unable to determine the cause of the failure.
 After the first Thor-Able launch failed six months later due to a seized turbopump, it was concluded that a similar failure had occurred on 108.
 However, 108 did not have sufficient instrumentation to determine the exact nature of the failure.